pooky1955/math533-project/notebooks/imdb/README.md

 This folder analyzes movie reviews from IMDb using the Large Movie Review Dataset by Mass et al from Stanford University.

 # Dataset Description
 The ACL IMDb movie review dataset contains 25,000 plain-text movie reviews labeled as `x_y.txt` where `x` represents the sample ID, while `y` represents a numerical rating from 0 to 10.
 Half of these samples have positive ratings (>= 7), and the other half have negative ratings (<= 4).
-For the purpose of this experiment, we focus only on a random subset of 5000 samples from the training dataset of the ACL IMDb movie review dataset and later evaluate its performance on a subset of 5000 samples from the test dataset.
+For the purpose of this experiment, we focus only on a random subset of 10,000 samples from the training dataset of the ACL IMDb movie review dataset and later evaluate its performance on 25,000 samples from the test dataset.

 The dataset is separated into positive and negative reviews, with negative reviews having a numerical rating from 1-4, and positive reviews having a numerical rating of 7-10.
 For example, `pos/154_8.txt` represents the 154th sample in the `pos` (pos) category with a numerical rating of `8`, while `neg/7_3.txt` represents the 7th sample in the `neg` (negative) category.